descargarbot/instagram-story-scraper/README.md

 <br><br>

 >[!WARNING]\
->- Accounts used with the scraper are quite susceptible to suspension. <b>Do not use your personal account</b>.
+>Accounts used with the scraper are quite susceptible to suspension. <b>Do not use your personal account</b>.

  <br>
 <h2>online</h2>